 Workshop constitutes first in a series of events to contribute to the transfer of social science concepts

-On 17 June 2017, the GIGA German Institute of Global and Area Studies and Beijing Foreign Studies University (BFSU) held a joint academic workshop entitled “Area Studies: From Academic Knowledge Production to Policy Relevance?”
+On 17 June 2017, the German Institute for Global and Area Studies (GIGA) and Beijing Foreign Studies University (BFSU) held a joint academic workshop entitled “Area Studies: From Academic Knowledge Production to Policy Relevance?”
 Both in the West and in Asia, the development of area studies has been closely connected to the information needs of state actors, with a boom in academic research following the expansion of a given state’s overseas connections and interests.
 Our aim for this workshop was to compare how scholars in each region understand their role in relation to the academic field, disciplinary social sciences, the policy community, and the general public; to determine how they deal with the challenges and tensions arising from the different demands of each group; and to identify best practices to take the field forward and enhance the value it generates for other, related enterprises.

 Both the GIGA and BFSU stand out for the variety of their area studies expertise, each covering several major world regions and housing specialists with strong disciplinary backgrounds boasting deep knowledge on specific countries.
 This expertise has allowed both institutions to provide not only high-quality academic research, but also sought-after policy advice – especially in the field of foreign policy, by way of direct consultations, research projects on behalf of ministries, staff secondments, and tutoring and training for present and future diplomatic personnel.